Solving the $H_{0}$ tension in $f(T)$ Gravity through Bayesian Machine Learning: Conclusions

 Using BML we have addressed the annoying $H_{0}$ tension.
 The real source of this issue is still unclear.
 A fair number of the attempts at solving the problem are based on the idea that the $H_{0}$ tension is not a mere statistical mismatch or artefact but that it is actually related to physical considerations.
 However, it must be mentioned that, despite very serious attempts to identify how this challenges our understanding of the Universe, there is still no reliable hint on the actual origin of the problem, and much work should be done yet.

-On the other hand, to understand this issue, we may need to challenge the $\Lambda$CDM model.
+On the other hand, we may need to challenge the $\Lambda$CDM model to understand this issue.
 This can be done by challenging not only our understanding of dark energy but also the dark matter part.
 To this point, recently, it has been demonstrated using BML that there is a deviation from the cold dark matter paradigm on cosmological scales, which might efficiently solve the $H_{0}$ tension \cite{H06}.

 In the present paper, we have used BML to constrain $f(T)$ gravity-based cosmological models to see how the problem may be solved there.
 We have considered and learned the constraints on power-law, exponential, and square-root exponential $f(T)$ models using the SLTD as the main element for the generative process and the key ingredient of the Probabilistic ML approach.
 In this analysis, we did not rely on the lensing model itself, and what we needed is the redshifts of the lens and sources only.
 We would like to stress that very tight constraints on the parameters determining the $f(T)$ models have been obtained.